softwaremill/sttp/docs/backends/wrappers/custom.md

 * logging
 * capturing metrics
-* rate limiting
-* circuit breaking
 * request signing (transforming the request before sending it to the delegate)

+See also the section on [resilience](../../resilience.html) which covers topics such as retries, circuit breaking and rate limiting.

 ## Request tagging